YiLimath/YiLimath.github.io/_pages/agent-system/reasoning.md

 view hides the next useful inference.
 Read it left to right; the dashed loop means that a failed check triggers revision rather than a more confident claim.*

+**In one sentence.** When the model is not underpowered but the representation is wrong, change the representation; chains and trees are the two shapes, and a tree pays only when partial work can be judged.

 ## Problem

 Some tasks fail because the chosen representation hides the next obstruction,